anjapago/AnalyzeAccountability/_posts/2019-07-11-sentence-classifier-BERT.markdown

     test = {'auc': 0.8757505, 'eval_accuracy': 0.9472, 'false_negatives': 130.0, 'false_positives': 101.0, 'global_step': 1640, 'loss': 0.20042753, 'precision': 0.81867146, 'recall': 0.778157, 'true_negatives': 3688.0, 'true_positives': 456.0}

-These results show that for example, false negative and false positives can vary by as much as 20 each just based on a change in the test/train split.
+These results show that for example, false negative and false positives can vary by as much as 20 test instances each just based on a change in the test/train split.
 This translated to a change of 0.03 in precision and 0.02 in recall.

 Note, cross-validation could be used for more rigorous testing, but this could come at a cost of time.
 So, just keeping in mind, this amount of variability in the performance measures should be enough to correctly interpret future experimental results.